FIWARE/tutorials.Historic-Context-Flume/README.md

 # Start Up

-Before you start you should ensure that you have obtained or built the necessary Docker locally.
+Before you start you should ensure that you have obtained or built the necessary Docker images locally.
 Please run

 ```console
 ./services create